-TOXMAP maps the TRI chemicals reported to the Environmental Protection Agency (EPA), as required by the Emergency Planning and Community Right to Know Act (EPCRA).
+TOXMAP maps the TRI chemicals reported to the EPA, as required by the Emergency Planning and Community Right to Know Act (EPCRA).

 A complete list of TRI chemicals required to be reported to the EPA can be found on their website.

 The TOXMAP beta now includes 2013 coal emissions data published by the US EPA's Clean Air Markets program.
 Data was obtained from the Air Markets Program Data (AMPD) tool, a publicly-available data system for searching and downloading data collected as part of EPA's emissions trading programs.

 In 2013, about 2.1 billion metric tons of carbon dioxide emissions were attributable to electricity generated from coal.